Logotyp Jordbruksverket

 In order to be able to register the variety in the list of varieties, it must also have an approved variety denomination, i.e. a name.
 The name of the variety must be unique.
 We check whether the name of the variety is unique in the EU Database of Variety Denominations, CPVO Variety Finder.

-Technical variety testing of new varieties
+Technical testing of new varieties

-All new varieties of agricultural plants or vegetables must be tested before they can be registered in the list of varieties.
+All new varieties of agricultural species or vegetables must be tested before they can be registered in the list of varieties.
 This means that a technical examination of the variety in cultivation is made for at least two years.
 One part of the technical testing is referred to as DUS examination.

 The results from the DUS examination should show that